glefer/sensitive-files-blocker/readme.md

   - ^.*\.git
 ```

-In this example, ^.*\.env$ will block any file that ends with .env, and ^.*\.git will block any file that ends with .git.
+In this example, `^.*\.env$` will block any file that ends with .env, and `^.*\.git` will block any file that ends with .git.
 The ^ symbol represents the start of the filename, the .* allows for any characters in the middle, and the $ symbol represents the end of the filename.

 Please note that you need to escape the . character with a backslash (\.) because . is a special character in regular expressions that matches any character.
 If you want to match the . character exactly, you need to escape it.

+### Logging
+In the logs section of the Traefik plugin configuration, you can control how logs are handled for the sensitive-files-blocker middleware.

+* `enabled` (default: false): This parameter determines whether logging is activated.
+If set to true, the plugin will log all events related to blocking attempts on sensitive files.
+If set to false, no logs will be recorded, and log information will be suppressed.
+* `filePath`: This parameter specifies the location of the log file where the plugin will write log data when logging is enabled.

 ### Enable middleware for all routers